+1. ACADEMIC FREEDOM
-Academic freedom affords the faculty the right to speak freely; write, without unreasonable restrictions or prejudices; and evaluate and be evaluated fairly and objectively, based upon academic merit.

-In accordance with the doctrine of academic freedom, faculty should have the following rights:

-- Collective primacy in designing and approving curriculum, as well as in determining appropriate instructional methods, in accordance with professional standards; - Individual faculty selection of instructional materials, course content, and student evaluation methods, in concert with colleagues, so as to
+- a.
+Academic freedom affords the faculty the right to speak freely and write, without unreasonable restrictions or prejudices. - b.
+In accordance with the doctrine of academic freedom, faculty have the following fundamental rights: - Collective primacy in designing and approving curriculum and instructional methods: - 2) Individual faculty determination of instructional materials, course content, and student evaluation methods, in concert with colleagues, so as to assure coherence in instruction and the maintenance of aca-

-- assure coherence in instruction and the maintenance of academic standards; - Individual faculty freedom to discuss subject matter of the course, as appropriate to the standards of the discipline and academic community, even when that material is controversial; - Individual faculty authority to evaluate enrolled students solely on the basis of the academic merit of the students' performance in the section; - Individual faculty choice of research topics and methods of investigation-subject only to professional and peer-determined standards-as well as unconditional freedom to publish results, the dissemination of which is essential to the public good; - Collective faculty participation in shared governance, curriculum review, and accreditation processes; - Individual faculty liberty to address issues of public concern, outside of the classroom, regarding which the scholar has academic professional expertise.
+- demic standards; - 3) Individual faculty freedom to discuss subject matter of the course, as appropriate to the standards of the discipline and academic community, even when that material is controversial; - 4) Individual faculty authority to evaluate enrolled students on the basis of the academic merit of the students' performance; - 5) Individual faculty choice of research topics and methods of investigation-subject to professional and peer-determined standards-as well as unconditional freedom to publish results; and - 6) Faculty participation in shared governance, curriculum review, and accreditation processes.

-FREEDOM OF EXPRESSION
+2) FREEDOM OF EXPRESSION